Nursing in India

 Nursing in India is the practice of providing care for patients, families, and communities in that nation to improve health and quality of life.

 History

 There is evidence of institutionalised hospitals and nursing in India going back to the 5th century BC.

 Florence Nightingale

-Florence Nightingale had a great influence over nursing in India and had a close knowledge of Indian conditions, especially in the army.
+Florence Nightingale had a significant influence on nursing in India and had a close knowledge of Indian conditions, especially in the army.
 She was interested in the nursing service for the civilian population, though her first interest was the welfare of the army in India.

-In 1854 (in Crimean war), when women nurses were considered as rare, Florence Nightingale shows her ability in nursing.
+In 1854 (in the Crimean war), when women nurses were considered as rare, Florence Nightingale shows her ability in nursing.
 Works of Florence results in formation of Royal Commission.
 Army Medical School was established in year 1857.
 She established "Nightingale School for nurses".
 In 1907, she gained "The Order of Merit" by the King.